Circuit AnalysisDC CircuitsHow ToQuestions - Answers

 2. Calculate / measure the open circuit voltage.
 This is the Thevenin Voltage (VTH).

-4. Calculate /measure the Open Circuit Resistance.
+4. Calculate /measure the open-circuit resistance.
 This is the Thevenin Resistance (RTH).

 Related Post: SUPERMESH Circuit Analysis | Step by Step with Solved Example

-Solved Example by Thevenin’s Theorem:
+Solved Example using Thevenin’s Theorem:

 Example: